Lavanya Rajamani: Research

-Her latest co-edited book, the second edition of the Oxford Handbook of International Environmental Law (Oxford University Press, 2021), with over 67 chapters and 70 contributors, spans 1232 pages.
-Her course at the Hague Academy of International Law on 'Innovation and Experimentation in the International Climate Change Regime,' was published as part of the Collected Courses of the Hague Academy of International Law/ Receuil des Cours in 2020.
-Her co-authored book, International Climate Change Law (Oxford University Press, 2017), was awarded an American Society of International Law Book Prize.
+Rajamani's course at the Hague Academy of International Law on 'Innovation and Experimentation in the International Climate Change Regime,' has been published as part of the Collected Courses of the Hague Academy of International Law/ Receuil des Cours in 2020.
+Her lecture on the ‘International Climate Change Regime: Evolution and Challenges’ features in the UN Audio Visual Library of International Law.